Dhruv3285/AI_Cw/README.md

 # save changes
 # select file right click -> commit
 # stage a commit from the commit menu
-# writ msg that dercribes your changes
+# writ msg that describes  your changes
 # commit and push